-MT0550-0551 Music

-Theory (Freshman) 3 hrs weekly/3 credits
+MT0550-0551 Music Theory (Freshman)

 A two-semester intensive study of the fundamentals of music theory, sight-singing and aural skills.
 Students will learn music notation, rhythms, all meters, key signatures, and intervals, and will be introduced to chords and basic harmonic theory.
 The emphasis of the class is building sight-singing fluency and confidence with a focus on real-world applications.
 In the second semester, students will learn techniques of score analysis as a means to more deeply understand the composer's dramatic intentions.